The baby name Isla has quickly become a twenty-first century staple for our daughters.

 Isla Fisher was born in Australia to Scottish parents.
 She graduated from Australian television to American movies.
 2005’s comedy Wedding Crashers marked her big break.

 Fisher played Sophie Kinsella’s beloved Becky Bloomwood in the big screen version of Confessions of a Shopaholic.
 She was Henley in Now You See Me and Myrtle in The Great Gatsby.
 She’s been busy ever since.
-The Australian actress returned to the country where she grew up for 2022’s miniseries Wolf Like Me, now streaming on Peacock.
+The Australian actress returned to the country where she grew up for 2022’s miniseries Wolf Like Me.

 In the US, the name’s rise is closely tied to Ms. Fisher’s success.

-But in the UK, especially in Scotland, the popularity of the baby name Isla predates the actress, and she’s not the first notable bearer of the name.
+But in the UK, especially in Scotland, the popularity of the baby name Isla predates the actress, and other notable people have answered to Isla.

 The baby name Isla currently ranks #3 in the England and Wales.
 The same is true in Scotland.